saslondon/Development-Documentation/README.md

   - Commit at least once a day during the build phase
   - Commit after every fix during bug fix phase
   - Use good commit comments (needs a style guide for this!)
+- Complete weekly code review

 ##Deployment

 ###Umbraco
 - If using Umbraco Contour
-  - remove all test data is deleted
+  - remove all test data
   - make sure the correct email addresses are in the Contour workflow
   - send final test emails
 - Change umbracoSettings.config 'from' email address - for generated emails